MarcinKosinski/MarcinKosinski.github.io/_posts/2016-04-06-FAQ-SparkR.md

 ## Q12: Can I use R functions on Spark?

-No. Maily you are using Spark functions, but called from R equivalents.
-You can not run on Spark engine a function that exists on R but has no equivalents in Spark.
+No. Mainly you are using Spark functions, but called from R equivalents.
+You can not run on Spark engine a function that exists in R but has no equivalents in Spark.

-But you can run data from Spark application with
+But you can get data from Spark application with

 ```r